 Normally, the IRR should go up if you increase the prices but in this case, it’s not because this model is built on a different logic of a constant profit margin per gallon which means, that the percentage profit margin per gallon in relation to the gasoline sales price gets lower if the gasoline prices increases.

-Now, it depends if reality is indeed is like this if not, you will have to change the logic of your model.
+Now, it depends if reality is indeed is like this, if not, you will have to change the logic of your model.
 So, this sensitivity analysis can be a very useful tool to check if your model is working the way it should.

-Using the tables’ data, we then built a chart to have an easier and understandable view to check what happens to the unlevered IRR if we change each assumption by 20% up or by 20% down.
+Using the tables’ data, we then built a Tornado Diagram to have an easier and understandable view to check what happens to the unlevered IRR if we change each assumption by 20% up or by 20% down.
 Basically, which assumption has the most effect, ergo, which is the most important assumption driving the value of your model, in the above case, surprisingly, the most important assumption is the related to the non-gas revenues since a gasoline station today makes its money by selling non-gas items and not by selling only gasoline anymore.

 Steps Used to Conduct a Sensitivity Analysis